Consensus on Dynamic Stochastic Block Models: Fast Convergence and Phase Transitions: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present some numerical experiments to validate our main theorems and demonstrate the plausibility of Conjecture \ref{conjecture:1}.
-Throughout this section, we simulate the dynamics for 1000 times and check the frequencies of various outcomes.
+In this section, we present some numerical experiments to validate our main theorems and illustrate the sharp phase transition in the non-Markovian model.
+Throughout this section, we run simulations of the dynamics and check the frequencies of various outcomes.
 Recall that $ n $ represents the number of vertices with opinion $ - $ in the initialization, and $ \Delta $ is the initial bias.